Lapins is a large dark red juicy cherry with a mild sweet/sharp flavour, and will appeal to those who like cherries but prefer a milder flavour.

 Lapins is in flowering group 2.
 Lapins is self-fertile and does not need a pollination partner, although fruiting may be improved if there is a compatible tree of a different variety nearby.

-Lapins is one of the modern self-fertile cherries developed in Canada, and a useful pollinator for other varieties.
+Lapins is one of the modern self-fertile cherries developed in Canada, and a very good pollinator for other varieties if they flower at the same time.
 It is one of the heavier-cropping cherries, and comes into bearing at an early age - therefore a good choice if you want a large cherry tree on the Colt rootstock.

 It grows with a characteristic habit - noticeably more upright than the spreading form of most cherries.